-Heading off to vacation with family always sounds like an awesome way to spend holidays until the date gets closer and you find yourself overwhelmed by the packing, travelling documents, the trip itself and of course, the kids.
+Heading off to vacation with family always sounds like an awesome way to spend holidays until the date gets closer and you find yourself overwhelmed by the packing, traveling documents, the trip itself, and of course, the kids.

 - Scan all documents

 One of the worse things that can happen to you during your travels is losing your documentation.
 It isn’t uncommon for tourists to be taken advantage of by robbers.
 As a tourist, you are likely traveling with important documents.
 The moment you see your bags been taken away, your heart will skip a beat or two and your holiday will take a sharp turn.
 To stay on the safe side-scan all your documents so you still some legitimate identification in the worst case scenario.

 - Pack efficiently

 If you’re going on a short vacation where you have planned out activities for the day in advance, separate your kid’s clothes accordingly.
 You’re going to have to sit down in front of the suitcase every morning to pull out clothes and accessories for your kids, why not ease the process by preparing in advance?
 Based on your plans, select the right clothes for the right day for each of your kids and then put in a specific section of the suitcase.
 If you want to be more efficient, place clothes for each day in a separate vacuum storage bags (they’ll save space) and then put in into the suitcase.
 This way you can just pull the bag out every morning instead of wasting time looking for individual pieces.
 At the end of each day, put the clothes back in the bag and mark it as dirty laundry.

 - Book a nighttime flight